shreyas44/groot/README.md

 }
 ```

 As you can see, the code is much more readable, and takes full advantage of the Go type system.
-Groot also comes with default resolvers, type checking the resolv Oh and it's intercompatible with `gtihub.com/graphql-go/graphql`.
-In fact, Groot uses `github.com/graphql-go/graphql` under the hood, and just provides a really nice abstraction on top of it.
+Groot also comes with default resolvers, and type checks the resolvers on startup.
+It's also intercompatible with `gtihub.com/graphql-go/graphql` since it uses `github.com/graphql-go/graphql` under the hood, and just provides a really nice abstraction on top of it.
 This means almost all extensions and libraries meant to be used with `github.com/graphql-go/graphql` can continue to be used with Groot.

-Note, the library is still a WIP and is untested.
-Interfaces, Unions, and Arrays are not yet supported.
+No generated code, no boilerplate, composable, and type safe!

+---

+### Features not supported

+- [ ] Custom Scalars
+- [ ] Descriptions for type definitions
+- [ ] Enum value description and deprecation

+### Note

+- The only case where there's no type safety or type checking either by Go or Groot is for GraphQL interfaces
+- Although all use cases are covered (except the ones mentioned above), the library isn't teststed yet